The Result

 Hosting & DevOps

 We used AWS Amplify for hosting and deployment with full SSR support.
-The CI/CD pipeline was configured to push builds across branches with zero-downtime deploys—super smooth for previewing changes and testing edge cases.
+The CI/CD pipeline was configured to push builds across branches with zero-downtime deploys, and super smooth for previewing changes and testing edge cases.

 ✅ New page design completed